c3p0d4y/c3p0d4y.github.io/content/posts/SkulLocker.md

 ```

-thios function is reponsible of creating the password used in functions above to encrypt files , it take a length as inpuit , first it creates a `StringBuilder`  which is used to store the password and create a `random`  object to generate random integers, those steps are used to loop through the length within each loop iterations it appends a random character from the string containing all possible characters that can be used in the password .
+this function is responsible for creating the password used in the functions above to encrypt files, it takes a length as input, first, it creates a `StringBuilder`  which is used to store the password and create a `random`  object to generate random integers, those steps are used to loop through the length within each loop iterations it appends a random character from the string containing all possible characters that can be used in the password.
-the end of the methode returns the final password .
+the end of the method returns the final password.

 ## Detection